Want to know what your agent is doing?

 Talk to our team→Frequently asked.

 Greywatch is a command-line tool that wraps an AI coding agent in a local observability layer.
-Prefix the agent command with greywatch -- and you get a live feed of every file read, write, and network connection it attempts.
+Prefix the agent command with greywatch -- and you get a live feed of every file it reads or writes, every command it runs, and every network connection it opens.
 It is observation only: Greywatch never blocks, denies, or sandboxes anything.
 It shows you what the agent does so you can see for yourself.
 Works on Linux and macOS.

 Containers isolate software, but they separate the agent from the local toolchain and working copy you actually need, and they give you isolation without visibility.
 Greywatch keeps the agent in your normal local environment and gives you a live feed of everything it touches: reads, writes, outbound requests, command attempts.
 It is the visibility a container does not give you.